gastonm3112/firebase-vue/README.md

 I practice the concepts of Vuejs of routes, router, hooks, life cycle, props

-I learn how to work with Firebase to make petitions to a server (GET, POST, PATCH)
+I learn how to work with Firebase to make petitions to a server (GET, POST, PATCH), validate users, validate request, etc.

 ## Project setup